-This course will provide candidates with opportunities to administer, score, and interpret diagnostic tests used in the development of instructional planning.
-Identification of student strengths and needs will be assessed through multiple methods of assessment.
+Provides candidates with opportunities to administer, score, and interpret diagnostic tests used in the development of instructional planning.
+Identifies student strengths and needs that will be determined through multiple methods of assessment.
 Candidates will plan and implement both individual and group instruction with objectives based on assessment outcome.
-Candidates will explore legal provisions, regulations and guidelines as they apply to both formal and informal testing.
-Terminology and knowledge of specialized strategy exploration will also be included as it relates to various disabilities.
+Explores legal provisions, regulations and guidelines as they apply to both formal and informal testing.
+Examines terminology and knowledge of specialized strategies relating to various disabilities.